sk0x0y/mobile-perf-poc/memory-bank/productContext.md

 ## Purpose

 The primary purpose of this project is to serve as a proof-of-concept and testing ground for comparing the performance of React Native and Flutter in rendering complex lists with real-world data, and to provide objective data for technical stack decision-making.
+This also includes evaluating video playback performance.

 ## Problem Solved

 This project aims to solve the problem of poor performance (lagging, stuttering, high memory usage) often encountered when rendering long lists of complex items in mobile applications.
 By using a realistic data source and implementing various list rendering techniques and optimizations, we can demonstrate best practices and measure their impact.
+This now extends to addressing issues related to video playback stability and performance.

 ## How it Should Work